-this ad promoting a snack called munchsters has one of the weirdest looking sock puppet man and his dog ever.
+This ad promoting a snack called Munchsters has one of the weirdest looking sock puppet man and his dog.

 Also "Mental Wealth" where a human/alien hybrid girl with a Scottish accent philosophizes about the human endeavour.

-Bob, the Enzyte Man, is a real dude but he's creepy as hell with his soulless smile and perpetual wave.
+Bob, the Enzyte Man, is a real dude but he's really creepy with his soulless smile and perpetual wave.
 And the less said about his implied perpetual erection, the better.

-Speaking of Burger King, oh god..EAT LIKE SNAKE.
-For those who don't want to be scarred for life...it features a man slithering about in a snakelike fashion then UNHINGING HIS JAW to swallow a burger whole.
-It's..well..eating like a snake does.
-And I have no idea why they thought that was a good idea and would make you want to eat the burgers.
-The music is worthy of a Crowning Moment of Funny though.
+The Burger King.
+Eat Like Snake.
+For those who would rather not watch this, it features a man slithering about in a snakelike fashion then unhinging his jaw to swallow a burger whole.
+It's, well, eating like a snake does.
+The music is worthy of a Funny Moment though.

 Mr. Six, the dancing man in the Six Flags commercials, a disturbing looking character with an equally disturbing mask for a face.
 Mr. Six's true identity is Danny Teeson of Queer Eye for the Straight Girl.

-Every single commercial in the PS3 ad campaign, but particularly the baby commercial, seen here in all its horrifying, squeal-inducing glory.
+The baby commercial in the PS3 ad campaign seen here in all its horrifying, squeal-inducing glory.

-An Evian ad featured babies breakdancing to the Sugarhill Gang.
-Some found it cute, many found it incredibly creepy.
-The babies are CGI and look human except for a few disturbing features.
+An Evian ad featured babies breakdancing to The Sugarhill Gang.
+Some found it cute, some found it creepy.
+The babies are CGI and look human except for a few features.

 A commercial for Swedish Kavli had a baby who starts to dance after tasting their food.
-When the baby's body switches from real to CGI, its arms are noticeably thinner!
-The dance moves only made it more freaky, which is probably why this didn't run for long.
+When the baby's body switches from real to CGI, its arms are noticeably thinner The dance moves only made it freakier, which is probably why this didn't run for long.

 In the United Kingdom, Lynx deodorant ran an advertising campaign in which a grinning man made entirely of chocolate broke off pieces of himself.
 The advert was eventually banned for being too disturbing.
 See it here.
-They're using the same ad for the American version, called Axe.
-It's still damn creepy.
+They used the same ad for the American version, called Axe.
+It's still really creepy.

 In his debut, the Jolly Green Giant wasn't so Jolly as he was a "Robotic Moving, Maliciously Grinning Evil Green Giant".